Shanghi/Reactions/guide.md

 If you wanted to be more specific and use subzones too, you could use the "Changed Subzone" event instead, and for the Spell/Event reaction use: `<zone>-<subzone>`<br/>
 Then make spells like: `Black Temple-Halls of Anguish`

----
-## How to use a reaction only if information (like their class or gender) is known:

-If you try to use **`<target_race>`** but no one is looking at them, you'll get a generic replacement as the race since it couldn't be discovered.
-If you'd rather not do the reaction at all in these cases, then click the Allowed Conditions beside the reaction line and uncheck something useless.

-For example, for an attack spell you could uncheck "Target (All) > Target is friendly" because you can't attack a friendly target anyway.
-If information about the target can't be found, then it can't be sure if it's friendly or not so will not do the reaction just in case.

-The friend list/guild member conditions are special cases that can always be checked, so don't use those for this.